 Gear Review Video of the Haglofs Vassi Ski Jacket

-After a fantastic winter of skiing, both in the stunning Scottish Cairngorms and the Alps, I am now able to offer a detailed video review of the Haglofs Vassi Ski Jacket.
+After a fantastic winter of skiing, both in the stunning Scottish Cairngorms and the Alps, we have put together a gear review video of the Haglofs Vassi ski jacket.
 This jacket is a tough outer shell style jacket made of top-notch materials and with some new design features that have got the ski world talking.
-Check out my video review here:

 For those who would rather read our Haglofs Vassi Ski Jacket Review here it is in full.

 Hi, my names Rupert and Im here to give you a brief review of the Haglofs Vassi ski jacket.

 Haglofs are a Swedish organisation and are also the largest supplier of outdoor equipment in the Nordic region.
 They’ve been offering high quality, functional gear in simple designs for over 100 years.